tko22/flask-boilerplate/docs/regular-setup.md

 ```
 pipenv --python 3.6
 ```
 That's it!
 All your dependencies will be installed in your virtualenv.
-Virtualenv is a tool to create isolated Python environments, which allow you to
+Virtualenv is a tool to create isolated Python environments, which will prevent dependency conflicts with your python projects.

 To start your virtualenv, run:
 ```